 What is the survival rate?

-Despite his upbeat update, the overall statistics remain grim: More than 90% of patients die within five years of learning they have pancreatic cancer, according to the American Cancer Society.
+The overall statistics remain grim: More than 90% of patients die within five years of learning they have pancreatic cancer, according to the American Cancer Society.

 That number rises to 97% of patients whose pancreatic cancer has spread to distant parts of the body, as in Trebek’s case.